primesoft-group/oneconnexx-docs/_pages/addins/en/filecopy.md

 ### Graph API

-The use of the GRAPHAPI protocol requires the creation of an app registration ind Entra ID:
+The use of the GRAPHAPI protocol requires the creation of an app registration in Entra ID:

 - App Registrations => New registration
 - Enter a meaningful name (e.g. OneConnexx), no redirect URL